jeremytammik/tbc/a/1940_copy_relationships.md

 twitter:

+ACC, the Autodesk Construction Cloud, its APIs, the upcoming ACC summit and maintaining relationships between Revit elements when copying with the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://autode.sk/copyrelationship

 We take a look at maintaining relationships between Revit elements when copying, at ACC, the Autodesk Construction Cloud, and its APIs
 &ndash; ACC Model Properties API
 &ndash; ACC integration partner summit